occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

 ## Project Summary
 More information can be found in admin/preliminary_outline.txt.

+## Progress
+* Python script made to convert PDFs to TXT files.

+## Preparation
+* Install Python.
+* Install pdfminer library using pip or otherwise.
+* Navigate to files in 'src' folder.

 ## Use
-* Install Python and Jupyter.
-* Install pdfminer library using pip or otherwise
-* Navigate to files in 'src' folder.
+* Enter the following into command line: "python convertPDFtoTXT.py example.pdf".

 ## File Structure
 * 'src' folder: contains code used to process data.